 John 12:26 “If anyone serves Me, let him follow Me; and where I am, there My servant will be also.
 If anyone serves Me, him My Father will honor.“

 David as a young boy had the single greatest moment of any kid in Israeli history—the slaying of Goliath.
-This event brought David to the forefront in Israels eyes and was the beginning of David ceding the throne from Saul.
-As David grew and became a man, his exploits continued and as we look into 1 Samuel, we begin to see how the honor that was given David was received by the king.
+This event brought David to the forefront in Israel’s eyes and was the beginning of David’s coronation as future king.
+As David grew and became a man, his exploits continued and yet the honor that was given was only made possible because of the work of God.

 1 Samuel 18:5-7 “So David went out wherever Saul sent him, and behaved wisely.
 And Saul set him over the men of war, and he was accepted in the sight of all the people and also in the sight of Saul’s servants.
 Now it had happened as they were coming home, when David was returning from the slaughter of the Philistine, that the women had come out of all the cities of Israel, singing and dancing, to meet King Saul, with tambourines, with joy, and with musical instruments.
 So the women sang as they danced, and said: